-Other than the above, there are no matters or circumstance has arisen since 30 June 2022 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.
+There are no matters or circumstance that have arisen since 30 June 2023 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.

-Note 25: Dividends
+Note 26: Dividends

-There were no dividends paid during the year (2021: Nil).
+There were no dividends paid during the year (2022: Nil).